The Rise of Polyamory

-Yet Anapol predicts “it’s only a matter of time” before the law embraces many-member marriages.
-Meanwhile, she predicts, more people will experiment with polyamory at some point.
-“The real trend is toward more tolerance and acceptance of diversity,” Anapol says.
+Yet Anapol had said “it’s only a matter of time” before the law embraces many-member marriages.
+Meanwhile, she predicted, more people will experiment with polyamory at some point.
+“The real trend is toward more tolerance and acceptance of diversity,” Anapol said.

 Three needn’t always be a crowd.

-Editor’s note: The story has been updated to correctly state the divorce rate in the U.S.
+Editor’s note: The story has been updated with the current U.S. divorce rate.

 Video by Tom Gorman.
 Tom is an OZY video producer.